A Politically Exposed Person (PEP) is a natural person who is or has been entrusted with prominent public function:

 - Members of the governing bodies of political parties;

-- Members of supreme courts, of constitutional courts or of other high-level judicial bodies whose decisions are not subject to further appeal, except in exceptional circumstances,
+- Members of supreme courts, of constitutional courts or of other high-level judicial bodies, the decisions of which are not subject to further appeal, except in exceptional circumstances;

-- Ambassadors, chargιs d'affaires and high-ranking officers in the armed forces,
+- Ambassadors, chargés d'affaires and high-ranking officers in the armed forces;

 Immediate family members:

-- The spouse or the person with which cohabit for at least one year,
+- The spouse or the person who they cohabit with for at least one year,

-- The children and their spouses or the persons with which cohabit for at least one year,
+- The children and their spouses, or the persons who they cohabit with for at least one year,

 - The parents.

-- Any natural person who has sole beneficial ownership of a legal entity or legal arrangement which is known to have been set up for the benefit de facto of PEP.
+- Any natural person who has sole beneficial ownership of a legal entity or legal arrangement, which is known to have been set up for the de facto benefit of the PEP.